nodeshift-starters/reactive-example/README.md

 The front-end part is a vue app that connects via WebSocket to the consumer back-end.

-The example is using [nodeshift](https://github.com/nodeshift/nodeshift) to deploy the apps to Openshift.
+The example is using [nodeshift](https://github.com/nodeshift/nodeshift) to deploy the apps to OpenShift.

 ### Running the example

 ```
 cd producer-backend
-npm run openshift
+npm run OpenShift

 cd ../consumer-backend
-npm run openshift
+npm run OpenShift

 cd ../frontend
-npm run openshift
+npm run OpenShift
 ```

 ### node-rdkafka and KafkaJS